The Order Desk Glossary: Terms & Phrases Explained

 • Vendor/Supplier - An entity that provides a good or service to a merchant which enables the merchant to conduct their business.

-• On Demand/Print on Demand/Printer - A service that prints an artists design onto a specified medium (shirt, canvas, postcard) when an order is received.
-This means each order is printed as it comes in; no excess inventory is kept on hand.
+• On Demand/Print on Demand/Printer - A service that prints a design onto specified mediums (e.g. shirts, canvases, etc.) as orders are received.
+Each order is printed as it comes in so no excess inventory is kept on hand.
 Many of these services will also handle order fulfillment on behalf of a merchant.

 • Inventory/Merchandise/Stock - The items sold by a merchant.